 - 10.10.3.1.
-Eighteen (18) of the twenty-two (22) Council Members shall be elected in one single voting round. - 10.10.3.2.
+Eighteen (18) of the twenty-two (22) Council Members shall be elected in one single voting round.
+In the event that less than 18 candidates are elected, due to some candidates not receiving any votes or the original number of candidates is less than eighteen (18), the number of Council members would be reduced for the term. - 10.10.3.2.
 The Congress shall be required to confirm the four (4) representatives, equally from different genders, which have been elected by the Athletes Commission according to the Rules for the Athletes Commission, by a separate vote. - 10.10.3.3.
 Delegates shall enter the names of the Candidates of their choice in their Ballot. - 10.10.3.4.
-The Ballots must contain as many different names as there are Candidates to elect in compliance with the requirements in article 11.2.
-In particular, they must contain at least three (3) Candidates of both genders and at least one (1) Candidate from a Member Association with one (1) vote and at least one (1) Candidate from a Member Association with two (2) votes.
-Ballots with too many or too few names or Ballots, which do not contain the minimum requirements set out shall be invalid. - 10.10.3.5.
+In particular, the Ballots must contain at least three (3) Candidates of both genders and at least one (1) Candidate from a Member Association with one (1) vote and at least one (1) Candidate from a Member Association with two (2) votes.
+Ballots with too many names or Ballots, which do not contain the minimum requirements set out shall be invalid. - 10.10.3.5.
 The eighteen (18) Candidates with the most votes are elected as Council Members, subject to the following conditions: - a) there must be at least three (3) Council Members of each gender.
 Accordingly, the three (3) Candidates of each gender with the most votes are deemed to be elected, irrespective of whether they are placed among the eighteen (18) Candidates with the most votes; - b) there must be one (1) Council Member from a Member Association with one (1) vote and one (1) Council Member from a Member association with two (2) votes.
 Accordingly, the best placed Candidates from a Member Association with one (1) and two (2) votes are deemed to be elected, irrespective of whether they are placed among the eighteen (18) Candidates with the most votes; and